 After her memoir The Cost of Living, fans of Deborah Levy may have speculated what direction her next novel might take.
 She hinted at a move away from the “phantom of femininity” to “find new main characters with other talents.”
 Despite a male protagonist at the helm in The Man Who Saw Everything, the stance of women in society still claims its stake.
 But the state of our global politics and obsession with self are both under intense scrutiny.

 The Man Who Saw Everything yields a voice and writing style unique to its author.
 Fusing a soon to be united and soon to be divided Europe, characters span the Berlin Wall and Brexit eras.
-A clever use of time slip conveys both past and present in the present tense.
+Cleverly constructed, both past and present are relayed in the present tense.

 ‘What was I aiming for?
 What did I want?
 What did I deserve?’